Looking for some quick tips to fix your study motivation slump?

 It’s great for making mental space, improving your focus and coping with study nerves and stress.

 My top recommendation: I can wholeheartedly recommend Headspace as a great tool for students (and teachers!), as it is packed full of dedicated content to help you focus on your studies and sleep well.
 So I’m thrilled that Exam Study Expert and Headspace now have a partnership.
-You can click here to get started with Headspace for free (hooray!).**
+You can click here to get started with Headspace for free (hooray!).
+Plus, you can learn all about the Headspace app in my thorough, honest review!**

 49. Take regular breaks